DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

-# Sea to C Transpiler - Python Based
+# The Sea Programming Language
-A Sea to C transpiler written in Python.

 The Sea programming language is a variant of the C language, with python-like syntax.
 The goal is to make C as enjoyable to write as Python.
 This should allow for faster programming, faster debugging, fewer lines of code, and all the features of C.

 Sea - It's C, just written differently.